zorojuro5145/wing-fighter.github.io/equipment/Thor Missile.md

  **Name:** Thor Missile

- **Description:** Attract thunder from the atmosphere after hitting the enemy, dealing a heavy blow to the enemy
+ **Description:** Attract thunderbolt from the atmosphere after hitting the enemy, dealing a heavy blow to the enemy

  **Gear Set:** [Gear Set Thor](/gear_set/Thor){: .btn .btn--info}